-Her entire focus becomes meeting the expectations of others.
+When she believes this lie, a teenage girl’s entire focus becomes meeting others’ expectations.
 She stresses out trying to meet the approval of parents, teachers, and coaches, but mainly, friends and boys.
 When faced with disapproval or lack of attention, she ceases to feel good about herself.
-Eventually, she becomes more and more desperate; she goes to increasingly drastic lengths to achieve attention and approval.
-These things can include forfeiting core beliefs, succumbing to peer pressure, using drugs/alcohol, and engaging in sexual activity.
+Eventually, she becomes more desperate.
+She goes to increasingly drastic lengths to achieve attention and approval.
+These eff0rts can include forfeiting her core beliefs, succumbing to peer pressure, using drugs or alcohol, and engaging in sexual activity.
 When she believes this lie, she says to herself: “I have to be perfect.
 I’m not good enough.
 Nobody loves me.
 I’m worthless.
 If I had a boyfriend, I’d feel complete.
 I’m unimportant.
 I’m not valuable.
 Others think negatively about me.
 I must meet certain standards in order to feel good about myself.
-I must have the approval of certain others to feel good about myself.
+I must have the approval of others to feel good about myself.
 I’ll never be good enough.
 I’m stupid.
 I can’t make good close friends.”

 3. “I’m ruined.”

-If the last lie plays out fully and there is failure, she may buy into the lie that she is ruined—damaged goods with no possible way of recovery or wholeness.
-She is flooded with feelings of shame and guilt, especially when there is moral failure.
-Overwhelmed and hopeless, the best way she sees to deal with the guilt and shame is to bury it down deep or numb it.
-Otherwise, she may also become apathetic or rebellious.
+If the second lie plays out fully and she feels like she has failed at fitting in, she may buy into the lie that she is ruined—that she is damaged goods with no possible way to recover.
+She is flooded with feelings of shame and guilt, especially when she has a moral failure.
+Overwhelmed and hopeless, she deals with the guilt and shame by burying it down deep or numbing it.
+She may become apathetic or rebellious.
 When she believes this lie, she says to herself: “I’m a failure.
-Those who fail are unworthy of love and deserve to be punished.
+People who fail are unworthy of love and deserve to be punished.
 Nothing matters anymore.
-It doesn’t matter what I do anymore.”
+It doesn’t matter what I do.”

-Be on the look out for any signs that your daughter is believing these lies.
+Be on the lookout for signs that your daughter believes these lies.
 Do not let them take root in her mind and her life.
-Speak the truth about her beauty and value daily.
+Speak the truth to her about her beauty and value daily.

 Sound off: What are some truthful statements we can make to our daughters?